Greek resistance: Resistance in the islands and Crete

 The resistance in Crete was centred in the mountainous interior, and despite the strong presence of German troops, developed significant activity.
 Notable figures of the Cretan Resistance include Patrick Leigh Fermor, Xan Fielding, Dudley Perkins, Thomas Dunbabin, Petrakogiorgis, Kimonas Zografakis, Manolis Paterakis and George Psychoundakis.
 Resistance operations included airfield sabotages, the abduction of General Heinrich Kreipe by Patrick Leigh Fermor and Bill Stanley Moss, the battle of Trahili, and the sabotage of Damasta.
 In reprisal, many villages were razed and their inhabitants murdered during anti-partisan operations.
 Examples include Missiria, Alikianos, Kali Sykia, Kallikratis, Kondomari, Skourvoula, Malathyros; the razings of Kandanos, Anogeia and Vorizia; the holocausts of Viannos and Kedros and numerous incidents of smaller scale.

 On Euboea, Sara Fortis led a small, all-female company of partisans against the German occupational forces.

 Resistance in Macedonia and Thrace

 On 4 September 1944 in Prosotsani, while Eastern Macedonia was still under Bulgarian occupation, Konstantinos Kazanas and Asterios Asteriadis lowered the Bulgarian flag in broad daylight and raised the Greek flag in the central square of the town, despite the terror and threats of the occupiers.
-This act, unique in occupied Europe, led to Kazanas' exile in prisons in Sofia, but was a blow to the fascist Bulgarian occupation forces and boosted the morale of Greek fighters and the local population.
+This act, unique in occupied Europe, led to Kazanas' exile in prisons in Sofia, but was a blow to the fascist Bulgarian occupation forces and boosted the morale of Greek fighters and local population.